Covered California Eligibility: How do I know if I qualify?

 Immigrants Can Apply for Medical Coverage Through Covered California

 Deferred Action for Childhood Arrivals (DACA) individuals are not considered legally present in the U.S. As such, they are not eligible for Covered California.
-They are, however, required to pay a tax penalty if they do not have any health insurance.
 These individuals may be eligible for Medi-Cal and can apply for Medi-Cal coverage through Covered California or at any Medi-Cal office.

 Undocumented Individuals Can Apply for Coverage on Behalf of Documented Family Members